-If your benefit period is two or five years, the disability must result within six months from the date the life insured was last on claim but before the cover expiry date.
+If your benefit period is two or five years, the disability must result within six months from the date the life insured was last on claim but before the cover expiry date for income protection.

 Boosted Total Disability benefit

 Boosts the monthly benefit by one third if you are totally disabled by a serious medical condition.